Dog tag: Fashion

 Originally worn as a part of a military uniform by youth wishing to present a tough or militaresque image, dog tags have since reached wider fashion circles, including youth fashion as military chic.

 Fashionable dog tags may be inscribed with a person's details, beliefs or tastes, a favorite quote, or may bear the name or logo of a band or performer.
-The wearing of dog tags as a fashion accessory, however, may be considered disrespectful or as stolen valour by some military personnel.
+The wearing of dog tags as a fashion accessory, however, may be considered disrespectful or as stolen valor by some military personnel.

 Gaza war hostage crisis

 After the October 7 attacks, in which over 250 hostages were kidnapped, people in Israel and elsewhere wore specially made vanity dog tags to raise awareness of the plight of the hostages being held in the Gaza Strip.
 Proceeds from sales of the vanity dog tags went to fund causes such as the Hostages and Missing Families Forum.